 Workspace Objects Life Cycle

-Every object have its ordinary life cycle beginning with creation and ending with deletion.
-In between these states the object might be modified multiple times and even deleted-recreated.
-These objects interact with other objects in their specific way and especially deleting of an object might have negative impact on an end user experience and usability of the platform.
+Every object in a workspace follows a life cycle, starting with creation and ending with deletion.
+In between, the object can be modified multiple times and even deleted and recreated.
+Objects interact with others in specific ways, and deleting an object can affect the user experience and platform functionality.

 graph LR create --> modify create --> delete modify --> delete delete --> recreate recreate --> modify

-All workspace objects can be created at once via the Workspace Declarative Interface, while components of the analytics model can also be created individually via the Metadata Entity Interface.
+All workspace objects can be created or modified at once using the Workspace Declarative Interface.
+Components of the analytics model can also be managed individually via the Metadata Entity Interface.

-In general there are two ways how to delete object(s),
+There are two main ways to delete objects:

-- indirectly - that applies to any workspace object (set of objects) by not sending them back via the Workspace Declarative Interface,
+- Indirectly: This applies to any workspace object.
+You can remove an object by not including it in the payload sent via the Workspace Declarative Interface.

-- directly - that applies to components of the analytics model only via the Metadata Entity Interface.
+- Directly: This applies only to components of the analytics model and can be done via the Metadata Entity Interface.

-The output of the Workspace Declarative Interface will contain objects with no longer valid references, that is, you can download the workspace model, but you can’t put it back until all invalid references are removed or replaced.
+- The Workspace Declarative Interface output will include objects with invalid references.
+You can download the workspace model, but you won’t be able to upload it back until all invalid references are fixed.

 GoodData.UI

-.
-Still they can be accessed via the Metadata Entity Interface.
+but can still be accessed via the Metadata Entity Interface.

 Object Authors and Editors

-Analytical entities, such as analytical dashboards, dashboard plugins, visualizations, and metrics, carry the following metadata concerning their creation and the most recent edits:
+Analytical objects like dashboards, visualizations, and metrics store metadata about their creation and most recent edits:

 createdBy

-property is automatically set to the current server’s local time, and createdBy
+is set to the current server’s local time, and createdBy

-is assigned to the user who created the object.
-In cases where an object is modified using PUT or PATCH operations, the modifiedAt
+is the user who created it.
+When an object is modified (using PUT or PATCH), modifiedAt

 and modifiedBy